daylenjeez/chrome-samesite-cookie/README.md

 > The cookie can be sent as a result of a 'cross-site' request

 ## Background
 Many companies require support for ``cross-site cookie`` carrying in scenarios such as unified login, Electron, and local development.
 However, Google completely removed the samesite configuration in Chrome version ``94``.
 To debug and develop, you can only use solutions such as proxy, Chromium version ``<91``, or other browsers, which are not very elegant.
 With the installation of this plugin, you can easily solve this problem.
 If you find it useful, please give it a star.
-If you have any questions, please feel free to raise an ``issue``。
+If you have any questions, please feel free to raise an ``issue``.

 ## Install
 1. Download the ``cookie-extension.zip`` compressed file from the repository. <a href="https://github.com/newJcole/chrome-cross-domain-cookie/raw/main/cookie-extension.zip">download</a>;